“So, when are you going to start writing your screenplay?”

-When the stranger in the car ribbed me about writing a screenplay – that supposed endeavor of every Angeleno – I hadn’t yet accepted that my identity as a “tech person” was beginning to lathe away.
+When the stranger in the car ribbed me about writing a screenplay – that supposed endeavor of every Angeleno – I hadn’t yet accepted that my identity as a “tech person” was starting to peel away.
 I scoffed, having long ago put away the little stories I was so proud of winning little awards for back in high school.

 Writing has been a constant in my life.
-Anyone who’s asked me how I learned has received my stock answer: both my parents have PhDs in English.
-I learned at the end of a red pen, more concerned about the grade I’d get at home than how any teacher might mark me.
+I learned from my professorial parents at the end of a red pen, more concerned about the grade I’d get at home than how any teacher might mark me.
 I learned in the overflowing bookshelves that wallpapered our house.

-Because writing was ever-present in my life, I came to think of it as just another skill, even as signals flashed that it could be a focus.
-Words were my refuge from professional and personal chaos, but I never recognized them as such.
+I came to think of writing as just another skill, even as signals flashed that it could be a focus.
+Words were my refuge from professional and personal chaos throughout my twenties, but I never recognized them as such.
 When I received kind and encouraging notes from readers of this blog, I smiled and went back to coding.

-I clung to that ever-thinner “tech person” identity as long and as desperately as I could.
-I joined two early-stage companies, both of which proved to be false starts.
+I clung to my ever-thinner “tech person” identity as long and as desperately as I could.
+I joined early-stage companies; false starts.
 I invested in startups, first in a flurry, eventually dwindling with my interest to practically nil.
 For a while, I went to the conferences.
 I began glazing over at news of who was getting bought and sold, hired and fired.
 I taught programming, but found little renewal in the students’ enthusiasm.

-In those years, I took on projects I had little passion for.
-The alternative was terrifying: acknowledging that the thing I had spent my life to date doing – a career with seemingly ever-increasing financial reward and social capital – no longer fulfilled me.
+The alternative to accepting my changing interests was terrifying.
+It meant acknowledging that what I had spent most of my life doing – a career in tech with seemingly ever-increasing financial reward and social capital – no longer fulfilled me.
 Even considering it felt selfish, irrational, and foolish.

-What’s more, I had a growing sense that technology’s impact on society is not nearly net positive.
-That’s a common take now, even from tech insiders, but it was an alienating view to defend in the very recent past.
-Having started in tech so bizarrely young – twenty years of getting paid to write code, by my early thirties – maybe I had just been in it too damn long.
+But I also had a growing sense that technology’s impact on society is not nearly net positive.
+That’s a common perspective now, even from tech insiders, but it was an alienating view to defend in the very recent past.
+Having started as a programmer so young – nearly twenty years of getting paid to write code, by my early thirties – maybe I had just been in it too damn long.
 Decades loomed ahead, I couldn’t fathom spending more of them arguing with a compiler.

 It took time to find my way back to fiction.
-I wrote stories feverishly, back when.
-Though they were a new writer’s thin copy of the authors I adored, the flow state I swam in while producing them was blissful.
-I live for that flow state, and I can no longer find it buried in a stack trace.
+Back when, I wrote stories feverishly.
+Though they were a new writer’s thin copy of authors I admired, the flow state I swam in while producing them was blissful.
+I live for that flow state.
+I can no longer find it buried in a stack trace.

 I’m hardly alone in wanting to dedicate my life to writing.
 What’s unusual and arguably offensive is that I’m able to, happenstance of much luck and some labor and entirely too much unearned privilege.
 I can only attempt to counterbalance the unfairness of that by giving back, and by continuing to engage in political and artistic projects meant to dismantle the bulwarks of privilege.

 Screenwriting fits my brain.
 A screenplay’s strict formatting resembles code, which I still find comforting, a restraint to cling to while dangling over infinite possibilities.
 A screenplay’s absolute requisite attention on the current moment evokes the state transformation model in programming languages like Clojure.
-It makes sense, and it feels right.
+It makes sense.
+It feels right.

 I recently finished my first screenplay, a horror-thriller feature set around the Bay Area and shot through with social commentary.
-(It’s on The Black List, for the curious and unsqueamish.)
 I’ve got a thick stack of projects in front of me, from short stories to television pilots.
 There aren’t enough hours.